gienee/Anomaly_Detection_Project/README.md

 ## Isolation Forest Algorithm strength:
-• Efficient Isolation: Isolation Forest algorithm creates random splits in the dataset, efficiently isolating anomalies by requiring fewer splits for outliers, distinguishing them rapidly.
+• Efficient Isolation: Isolation Forest algorithm creates random splits in the dataset, efficiently isolating anomalies by requiring fewer splits for outliers, distinguishing them rapidly.<br>

-• Adaptability: Its effectiveness extends to high-dimensional datasets without assuming specific data distributions, making it versatile and adaptable to diverse data types and patterns.
+• Adaptability: Its effectiveness extends to high-dimensional datasets without assuming specific data distributions, making it versatile and adaptable to diverse data types and patterns.<br>

-• Swift Anomaly Detection: The algorithm's quick identification of anomalies, regardless of data complexity, ensures rapid and reliable anomaly detection, critical for real-time applications.
+• Swift Anomaly Detection: The algorithm's quick identification of anomalies, regardless of data complexity, ensures rapid and reliable anomaly detection, critical for real-time applications.<br>

-• Less Sensitive to Noise: It is less sensitive to noisy data since it identifies anomalies by isolating them rather than modeling the entire dataset.
+• Less Sensitive to Noise: It is less sensitive to noisy data since it identifies anomalies by isolating them rather than modeling the entire dataset. <br>

-• Scalability: Isolation Forest works well on large datasets due to its computational efficiency, making it a good choice for processing big data
+• Scalability: Isolation Forest works well on large datasets due to its computational efficiency, making it a good choice for processing big data. <br>

 ## Features:
 • Real-time anomaly detection in continuous streams using Isolation Forest